feilipu/NASCOM_BASIC_4.7/HexLoadr/readme.md

 # Program Usage

 1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler.

 2. Confirm your preferred origin of the hexloadr program, and adjust it to match in the `hexloadr.asm` and `bin2bas.py` programs.

 3. Assemble hexloadr.asm using TASM to produce a HEXLOADR.BIN file using this command line. `tasm -80 -x3 -a7 -fff -c -l -g3 d:hexloadr.asm d:hexloadr.bin`

 4. Produce the "poke" file called `hexloadr.bas` by using the python command. `python bin2bas HEXLOADR.BIN > hexloadr.bas`

 5. Start your RC2014 with the `Memory top?` set to 57343 (`0xDFFF`) or lower.
 This leaves space for your program and for the hexloadr program.

 6. Using a serial terminal either copy and paste all of the "poke" commands into the RC2014, or upload them using a slow (or timed) serial loading program.
 If desired the python `slowprint.py` program can be used for this purpose. `python slowprint.py < hexloadr.bas > /dev/ttyUSB0`

 7. From the `ok` prompt in Basic, start the hexloadr program with `print usr(0)`

 8. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in step 1.
-If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py < myarbitraryprogram.bin > /dev/ttyUSB0`
+If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py < myarbitraryprogram.hex > /dev/ttyUSB0`

 9. When hexloadr has finished, and you are back at the Basic `ok` prompt start your arbitrary program using '`print usr(0)`, or other variant if you have parameters to pass to your program.

 10. Profit.

 # Credits